Implementing A/B Test for Search

 -

-Name - Provide a name for your A/B Test.
+Name - Provide a name for your A/B Test in this field.

 -

-Search Client - Select a Search Client where the A/B Test will run.
+Search Client - From the dropdown menu, select a Search Client where the A/B Test will run.

 -